Semantics meets attractiveness: Choice by salience: Introduction

-Our method shares common features with the \textsl{rationalization by multiple rationales} \textsl{(RMR)} of \cite{KalaiRubinsteinSpiegler2002}.
+Luce and Raiffa's dinner is also used by \cite{KalaiRubinsteinSpiegler2002} to illustrate their choice model of \textsl{rationalization by multiple rationales} \textsl{(RMR)}.
 According to their approach, the DM is allowed to use several rationales (linear orders) to justify her choice: she selects from each menu the unique element that is maximal according to one (\textit{any}) of these preferences.
 The family of linear orders carries no structure, and the selection of a rationalizing order among the available ones is independent of the menu itself.
+In fact, they write (p.\,2287):\vs\vs \begin{quote} \textsl{We fully acknowledge the crudeness of our approach.
+The appeal of the RMR proposed for ``Luce and Raiffa's dinner'' does not emanate only from its small number of orderings, but also from the simplicity of describing in which cases each of them is applied. [...]
+More research is needed to define and investigate ``structured'' forms of rationalization.}\vs\vs \end{quote} Our approach based on salience reveals the hidden structure of the set of rationales.

-Choice by salience is also related to those bounded rationality models that use `sequentiality' to explain behavior, e.g., (i) the \textsl{sequential rationalization} of \cite{ManziniMariotti2007}, (ii) the model of \textsl{choice with limited attention} of \cite{MasatliogluNakajimaOzbay2012}, (iii) the \textit{theory of rationalization} of \cite{CherepanovFeddersenSandroni2013}, and (iv) the model of \textsl{list-rational choice} due to \cite{Yildiz2016}.
+Choice by salience is also related to those bounded rationality models that use `sequentiality' to explain behavior, e.g., (i) the \textsl{sequential rationalization} of \cite{ManziniMariotti2007}, (ii) the model of \textsl{choice with limited attention} of \cite{MasatliogluNakajimaOzbay2012}, (iii) the \textsl{theory of rationalization} of \cite{CherepanovFeddersenSandroni2013}, and (iv) the model of \textsl{list-rational choice} due to \cite{Yildiz2016}.
 The underlying general principle of all these models is the same: the DM's selection from each menu is performed by successive rounds of contraction of the menu, eventually selecting a single item.
 Specifically, a menu is shrunk by either (i) maximizing two or more acyclic binary relations always considered in the same order, or (ii) applying a suitable choice correspondence (\textsl{attention filter}) first and a linear order successively, or (iii) applying a choice correspondence satisfying Axiom$\,\alpha$ (\textsl{psychological constraint}) first and a linear order successively, or (iv) sequentially comparing (and eliminating) pairs of items through an asymmetric binary relation.